Christian Leaders Alliance Clergy Structure

 18 Paul stayed on in Corinth for some time.
 Then he left the brothers and sisters and sailed for Syria, accompanied by Priscilla and Aquila… 20They arrived at Ephesus, where Paul left Priscilla and Aquila.

 While in Ephesus, Priscilla and Aquila taught Apollos (many believe that Apollos is the author of the Book of Hebrews).

 24 Meanwhile a Jew named Apollos, a native of Alexandria, came to Ephesus.
 He was a learned man, with a thorough knowledge of the Scriptures.25 He had been instructed in the way of the Lord, and he spoke with great fervor and taught about Jesus accurately, though he knew only the baptism of John.26He began to speak boldly in the synagogue.
 When Priscilla and Aquila heard him, they invited him to their home and explained to him the way of God more adequately.

 In Romans 16, when Paul greeted the leaders, he mentioned her name first again.

 3 Greet Prisca and Aquila, who work with me for Christ Jesus.

-Priscilla and Aquila may have had a Network Elder role or an Apolostic Bishop role in the early church.
+Priscilla and Aquila had either an Elder Minister role or a Global Minister role in the early church.
 They planted several house churches and supervised the launching of many leaders.

-Also, in the Old Testament, we see a woman leader in Judges 4:4:
+In the Old Testament, men were primarily the leaders.
+There were a few exceptions as we see a woman leader in Judges 4:4:

 “Deborah, a prophetess, the wife of Lappidoth, was leading Israel at that time.”

 Conclusion.
-God is at work with his redeemed and called image bearers.
-These offices and roles have one overarching purpose of raising up more leaders mobilized to disciple more leaders to spread the gospel everywhere.
-The ordained deacon minister office is opened to called men and women.
-The Elder and Bishop office will be ordinarily filled by ordained men with movement leadership gifts.
+God is at work with his redeemed and called image-bearers.
+These offices and roles have one overarching purpose of raising up more disciples to follow Christ.
+These Christian leaders spread the gospel everywhere.
+The Christian Leaders Alliance is open to women as well as men.